souffle-lang/souffle-lang.github.io/pages/docs/components.md

 .init reach = Reachability<MyGraph>
 ```

-Note that the following is not possible:
+and the following component instantiation is prohibited

 ```
-.init reach = Reachability<Graph<number>>
+.init reach = Reachability<Graph<number>>   // wrong parameter
 ```

-This limitation can be overcome with inheritance:
+because the component parameter is not a type name.
+However,
+by introducing a new component, this can be achieved,

 ```
 .comp NumberGraph : Graph<number> {}